-While Turkey is also affected by the COVID-19 pandemic, the country continues to offer some major opportunities for U.S. exporters in infrastructure projects.
-U.S. EXIM Bank financing, along with DFC and United States Trade and Development Agency (USTDA) programs, are available to U.S. suppliers.
-The European Bank for Reconstruction and Development (EBRD) and the World Bank/International Bank for Reconstruction and Development continue to fund major projects in Turkey.
+U.S. EXIM Bank financing, along with DFC and USTDA programs, are available to U.S. suppliers in priority areas such as telecommunications and renewable energy.
+The EBRD and the World Bank/International Bank for Reconstruction and Development continue to fund major projects in Turkey.
 In April 2016, Turkey and EXIM Bank signed a co-financing agreement for projects in third countries.
 EXIM Bank recently declared that it can be the prime ECA if the main contractor is a U.S. firm, including those Turkish contractor firms which have subsidiaries in the United States.
 The EXIM Bank can co-finance projects with up to three other ECAs.

 Multilateral Development Banks and Financing Government Sales

 Price, payment terms, and financing are significant factors when it comes to winning government contracts.
 Many governments finance public works projects by borrowing from Multilateral Development Banks (MDB).
 The U.S. Department of Commerce’s ITA has a Foreign Commercial Service Officer stationed at the EBRD and the World Bank who can assist U.S. companies seeking project financing through MDBs.
 EBRD, the World Bank, and the IFC (International Finance Corporation) are active in Turkey.